nautobot/nautobot/nautobot/docs/models/ipam/vrf.md

 By default, Nautobot will allow duplicate prefixes to be assigned to a VRF.
 This behavior can be toggled by setting the "enforce unique" flag on the VRF model.

-!!! note
-    Enforcement of unique IP space can be toggled for global table (non-VRF prefixes) using the `ENFORCE_GLOBAL_UNIQUE` configuration setting.

 Each VRF may have one or more import and/or export route targets applied to it.
 Route targets are used to control the exchange of routes (prefixes) among VRFs in L3VPNs.